-Table2- Schools to the reach of more than 20 kms
+Figure 3- Schools to the reach of more than 20 kms

-According to Table1, out of 270 respondents selected for the research study, 92 of the respondents have received education up to primary school, 14.81 percent of the respondents have studied high school and 2.22 percent of the respondents have studied higher secondary school.
-Received education up to Analyzing the data in this way, it is known that as the level of education moves upwards, their percentage decline is visible.
-The percentage of illiterates in the district is about 34.07 percent, along with it the literate is 4.81 percent.
+According to Table1, out of 270 respondents selected for the research study, 92 of the respondents have received education up to primary school, 14.81 percent of the respondents have received education up to middle school, 3.33 percent of the respondents have studied high school and 2.22 percent of the respondents have studied higher secondary school.
+Received education up to Analysing the data in this way, it is known that as the level of education moves upwards, their percentage decline is visible.
+The percentage of illiterates in the district is about 34.07 percent, along with it theliterate is 4.81 percent.
 The distance of the school and economic poverty is the main reason for illiteracy.
-The long distance from the village to the high school
+The long distance from the village to the high school and higher secondary school is also a big reason.
+Hostels have been established by the government and they are being made available.
+Research has found that their prejudice because of the mentality of the poor, parents do not want to send their children out of the village for higher education.
+Even if the distance of the school is more, they prefer to keep them illiterate instead of sending them to study.
+Whereas families for whom schools are more than 20 Km away from their home 45.90% population are illiterate.
+Out of 61, 27 (44.26%) people are educated upto primary school.